 Outdoor experiences in nature increase students’ problem solving abilities and motivation to learn in social studies, science, language arts, and math.
 Conducting field investigations help students become systems thinkers, learn the skills of scientific inquiry, and understand that science doesn’t only happen in a laboratory or classroom.

-- provide students with examples of how the science concepts they learn in class are used in everyday life.
+Field investigations create an essential link between classroom activities and what students see and experience outside the school settings.
+They can provide students with examples of how the science concepts they learn in class are used in everyday life.

 The Project WILD and Aquatic WILD guides are for K-12 students and offer additional field investigations as well as activities that further develop skills in observation and analysis.
 These guides are available to Iowa educators through a training collaboration between the Iowa Department of Natural Resources and ICEC.
 The training helps you connect local resources with proven activities.
-For more information, please contact us via email!

 Additional resources to learn more about inquiry and project-based learning:

 - From Now On FILLING THE TOOL BOX: Classroom Strategies to Engender Student Questioning

 - Inquiry-based Learning from WNET and thirteen.org

 - Inquiry Based Science: What Does It Look Like?

 - 7 Essentials for Project-based Learning (opens as PDF)